alexhaydock/pinewall/README.md

 The easiest method will just be to fork it on GitLab as described above and start changing things in the `config/` directory as you please.

 ### Running in production
-Well the way _I_ run this in production is to use the images built by the GitLab CI process in this repo.
-I use Raspberry Pi Imager to write the `pinewall.img.gz` file directly to a microSD card.
+For production use, I use a fork of this repo hosted on my own internal GitLab instance, which has my non-public edits in the `config/` directory (WireGuard keys, PPPoE dialing passwords, etc).
+I use Raspberry Pi Imager to write the `pinewall.img.gz` files that GitLab builds directly to a microSD card for use in my Pi.

-I then have a second repo which contains a fork of the contents of the `config/` directory found in this repo, where I can add things that I can't publish to this repo, like my WireGuard host keys and config, and my PPP dialing passwords.
-That repo uses GitLab CI to build an APKOVERLAY file (using a similar `genapkovl-pinewall.sh` script to the one in this repo).
-I simply drop the built APKOVERLAY onto the microSD card I just flashed the fresh Pinewall image to and put it in my Raspberry Pi.
-This is mostly because I keep this half of the repository public, though.
-If you keep your repository private you'll be able to get away with a nice single-repo flow that automatically builds the image and config layer together seamlessly.

 I keep a rotation of 2 microSD cards going for this, meaning that I never make changes to the current running deployment.
 Changes are always written to a new microSD card, and then I swap in the new card, taking the old card out.
 This means that if a new Pinewall image (or a new config change I've made in the overlay) causes a problem, I always have a way to roll back to the known-working config simply by putting in the previous microSD card.